genropy/genropy_saved/docs/genro/webpage_elements/css.rst

 Genro CSS names
 ===============

-    We list here all the CSS attributes that have a different name respect to the standard CSS name (or all the attributes that should have an owner name, like -moz-, -webkit- and so on).
+    In the first section of this page (:ref:`css_introduction` section) we explain that you can use CSS style directly in your Genro :ref:`webpages_webpages`.
+In this section we list all the CSS attributes that have a different name respect to the standard CSS name.

     Click on the standard CSS name to go to the documentation line on the corresponding Genro CSS attribute: